Scientific Name: Panthera tigris sumatrae

 Like most wild cats, Sumatran tigers are solitary animals that live within marked, carefully guarded territory.
 Hunting begins at dusk and is by no means easy: tigers may travel more than 20 miles to find suitable prey, and will successfully catch their target only one out of every ten or twenty attempts.

-STATUS: Sumatran tigers are listed as Endangered by the International Union for Conservation of Nature (IUCN).
-Continued agricultural habitat destruction, poaching, and killing of tigers that come into contact with villagers, all intensify the crises surrounding tiger.
+STATUS: Sumatran tigers are listed as Critically Endangered by the International Union for Conservation of Nature (IUCN).
+Continued agricultural habitat destruction, poaching, and killing of tigers that come into contact with villagers, all intensify the crises surrounding tigers.

 HABITAT: Sumatran tigers are found only on the Indonesian island of Sumatra.
 They require a habitat dense in vegetation in order to hide and ambush their prey, and a reliable source of water.
 They are often found in forested areas.